class Gtk::Builder

 may be used to determine

-if an object has already been added with @name.
+if an object has already been added with name.

 Main private entry point for building composite components from template XML.